Search for missing NH girl now a murder investigation

-Concord, NH — Authorities in New Hampshire say the search for Harmony Montgomery, who was last seen nearly three years ago, is officially a murder investigation.
+Authorities in New Hampshire say the search for Harmony Montgomery, who was last seen nearly three years ago, has become a murder investigation.

 The last reported sighting of Harmony was in December 2019, when she was five years old.
 Police didn’t open a missing person’s investigation until December 2021, after she was reported missing by her mother, Crystal Sorey, who lost custody of her daughter in 2018.